 2. EXPULSION/SUSPENSION

-The Association shall have the power at a general meeting to sanctionand/or expel any member(s) for any acts of fraud, criminal activities and other acts inimical to the interest or image of the Association or the Alma Mater after thorough investigation upon any motion moved and sustained by the General Assembly.
+The Association shall have the power at a general meeting to sanction, suspend, and/or expel any member(s) for any acts of fraud, criminal activities and other acts inimical to the interest or image of the Association or the Alma Mater after thorough investigation upon any motion moved and sustained by the General Assembly.

 3. AMENDMENTS